IBM/dbb/Templates/Common-Backend-Scripts/README.md

 -t `<tarFileName>` | (Optional) Name of the **tar file** to create.
 **Artifact Upload options**
 -u | Flag to enable upload of outputs to the configured artifact repository.
--b | (Required when publishing) Name of the **git branch** turning into an segment of the directory path in the artifact repository.
+-b | (Required when publishing) Name of the **git branch** turning into a segment of the directory path in the artifact repository.
 -p `<build/release>` | **Pipeline type** to indicate a `build` pipeline (build only with test/debug options) or a `release` pipeline (build for  optimized load modules) to determine the directory in the artifact repository for development and pipeline builds.
 -v `<artifactVersion>` | Label of the **version** in the artifact repository turning into a segment of the directory path in the artifact repo.